udexon/PhosWeb/PhosWeb_UI.md

 By "total transpaency", it means that since each public key is (theoretically) unique at a given time (it is nearly impossible for 2 users to generate the same public key at the same time within a connected system, with a small number (<10,000) of total users), every transaction is witnessed by at least 2 users, and as such, the transaction can be logged (if both parties agree).

-3. May need to create a foundation like Free Software Foundation to govern HFSS.

-4. "Usedev": User + Developer

-集思广益 synergy maximises success

-Just like spreadsheet users know basic spreadsheet functions: sum of cells, sort etc. Spreadsheet is the first no code app.

-UseDev Phos makes programming as simple as 123, spreadsheet.

-Merge with other no code platforms?

 ## Search Post Chat Pay (SPCP) &mdash; 4 Essential Functions of PhosWeb